sryze/ping/README.md

 Building
 --------

 To build ping you'll need a C89 compiler and CMake.
-Supported platform include Linux, Mac OS X and Cygwin.
+Supported platforms include Linux, Mac OS X and Cygwin.

 After you cloned this repo run the following commands to build an executable: